CDCgov/prime-simplereport-site/_pages/resources/troubleshooting/troubleshoot-common-problems.md

 For the best experience, use SimpleReport with Chrome or Safari.

-If you’re still having trouble after trying these steps,[contact us]({% link _pages/resources/troubleshooting/contact-us-for-more-help.md %}).
+If you’re still having trouble after trying these steps, [contact us]({% link _pages/resources/troubleshooting/contact-us-for-more-help.md %}).